Konstanty Radziwiłł

-Konstanty Mikołaj Melchior Maria Radziwiłł ([kɔnˈstantɨ raˈd͡ʑiviww]; born 9 January 1958) is a Polish politician, physician, and the voivode of the Masovian Voivodeship.
+Konstanty Mikołaj Melchior Maria Radziwiłł ([kɔnˈstantɨ raˈd͡ʑiviww]; born 9 January 1958) is a Polish politician, physician, from 2023 to 2024 serving as ambassador to Lithuania.
 He was Poland's Minister of Health from 16 November 2015 to 9 January 2018.
-He is a former member of the Polish Senate and a past president of the Chamber of Physicians and Dentists.
+He is a former Voivode of the Masovian Voivodeship (2019–2023), and member of the Polish Senate and a past president of the Chamber of Physicians and Dentists.

 He graduated from the Medical University of Warsaw.
 He is a member of the aristocratic Radziwiłł family.

 He has been married since 1979 to architect Joanna Dąbrowska (born in Warsaw in 1959), and the couple have four daughters and four sons.

 Background

-Born in Wroclaw on 9 January 1958, he is the eldest child and only son of the 1979 marriage of Albert Hieronym Radziwiłł (1931–2010) with Anna Czartoryska, born 1932.
+Born in Wrocław on 9 January 1958, he is the eldest child and only son of the 1979 marriage of Albert Hieronym Radziwiłł (1931–2010) with Anna Czartoryska, born 1932.
 His parents married at Puszczykowo and his sisters were born in nearby Poznań in 1959 and 1961, but from the age of seven he was raised in Warsaw.
 His father was a business school graduate.
 He belongs to the Szydłowiecki branch of the historically princely House of Radziwiłł, which owned an estate at Zegrze from the 19th century.

 His paternal grandfather, Constantine, fought as a Polish officer in the Warsaw Uprising and was murdered by the Nazis in 1944, while his maternal grandfather, Prince Roman Czartoryski, had won the Polish Medal of Valour in 1920 and became a prisoner of war during the Invasion of Poland.

 Radziwiłł joined the NZS (1980–1982), while still in college.